StefanAdrian2003/Proiect-Robotica/README.md

 The software is implemented in **C++** using the **Arduino IDE** and compiled with the PlatformIO framework for efficiency.

+### Libraries used
+1. **LiquidCrystal Library**:
+   - Simplifies communication with the 16x2 LCD.
+   - Provides robust methods for sending data to the display with minimal overhead.
+2. **Servo and PWM Functions**:
+   - Enable fine control of servo motors using precise PWM signals.
+3. **Tone() for Speaker**:
+   - Allows easy generation of audio signals for alerts.

+These libraries were chosen for their compatibility with Arduino, low memory footprint, and ease of integration into embedded systems.
+---

+### Innovation Highlights
+- **Dual Mode Functionality**:
+  - Romică supports both **manual control via joystick** and **automatic parking assistance**.
+- **Real-Time Distance Feedback**:
+  - Combines **visual (LCD)** and **auditory (speaker)** signals to guide users effectively.
+- **Custom Debounce Implementation**:
+  - Avoids false triggers from the joystick button, ensuring reliability.
+- **Compact Hardware Integration**:
+  - Efficient use of Arduino Uno's I/O pins without additional expansion boards.

+---

 ## Final Results
 TBD - This section will document the robot's performance, including its speed, responsiveness, and user feedback.